CivicActions/guidebook/docs/070-project-management/leave-requests-and-stepping-away.md

-# Leave Requests and Stepping Away
+# Leave Requests and Stepping Away: Guidelines for Project Managers

+Guidelines that Project Managers may use to coach teams on communications for OOO and stepping away:

 ## Out Of Office (OOO) Process